Social Learning Prepares Children for First and Second Grade

-Child Success Center’s experienced therapists have teamed up with social learning specialist, Kelly Priest, to design a 2-week summer enrichment camp that will help campers gain the social skills and confidence they need for successful relationships in first or second grade.
+Child Success Center’s social learning specialist, Patty Ramsey, LMFT, has designed a 2-week summer enrichment camp that will help campers gain the social skills and confidence they need for successful relationships in first or second grade.

 With a plan designed and implemented by CSC’s skilled and compassionate occupational therapists and speech and language pathologists, this summertime fun adventure will allow children to make use of their boundless imaginations and the power of play.
 As a team, they’ll “create” their “campsite” and problem solve camp themed scenarios, like what they would need to pack for a camping adventure, how they’d get there, what they would do once they got there, what they would take to eat and what they would see.

-Campers will use their imagination to set out on a 2-week journey –
+Campers will use their imagination to guide them on their journey –

 destination unknown – of fun, adventure and team building!

 Are there resources available for parent support of social brain building at home?

-Social Brain Building Summer Camp will feature choice selections from Kelly’s social learning curriculum, with visuals, activities, and parent education on key ways to help support a child’s ongoing social learning.
-Additionally, two parent education sessions with Kelly Priest will be available for more in-depth supports.
+Social Brain Building Summer Camp will provide visuals, activities, and education on key ways for parents to help support a child’s ongoing social learning.
+Additionally, one parent education session, presented by Patty Ramsey, will be available for more in-depth supports.

 post updated January 28, 2020